pivotal/docs-tap/scc/delivery-with-carvel-app.hbs.md

    Where:

     - `DESIRED-NAMESPACE` is the namespace you want to use with your app.
     - `PATH-FOR-PACKAGE-INSTALLS` is the package install path.
     - `PATH-FOR-PACKAGES` is the package path.
     - `BUILD-CLUSTER-NS` is the build cluster namespace.

    > **Note** The fetch section includes entries for all the locations in the GitOps repository to deploy, and append with other run clusters if needed.

-## <a id="verify-app"></a> Verifying applications
+## <a id="verify-app"></a> Verify applications

 To verify your installation: